zubaer-ahammed/MUIDSI-University-of-Missouri/README.md

 ## Contributions

 All VDL members are responsible for updating their content regularly.
-Small changes that you have tested thoroughly using Jekyll may be pushed to _master_, but we recommend using separate branches to submit _pull requests_ for additional review and to catch mistakes.
+Small changes that you have tested thoroughly using Jekyll may be pushed to _main_, but we recommend using separate branches to submit _pull requests_ for additional review and to catch mistakes.
 See the resources below for details on the following: